domRiddle/ASF/Configuration.md

 ### `FarmingOrders`

-`ImmutableHashSet<byte>` type with default value of being empty.
+`ImmutableList<byte>` type with default value of being empty.
 This property defines the **preferred** farming order used by ASF for given bot account.
 Currently there are following farming orders available:

 Value | Name | Description
 --- | --- | ---